ClearView Logo

 Chronic Uveitis

 Chronic uveitis is a long-term inflammation of the uvea, the middle layer of the eye that includes the iris, ciliary body, and choroid.
-Uveitis can cause redness, pain, and vision problems, and in chronic cases, it lasts for more than three months or recurs frequently.
-Chronic uveitis can lead to serious complications if not properly treated, including cataracts, glaucoma, or retinal damage.
+Unlike acute uveitis, which resolves quickly, chronic uveitis lasts for more than six weeks and can lead to permanent vision damage if left untreated.
+This condition may affect one or both eyes and requires ongoing management to prevent flare-ups and complications.

 GET STARTED WITH CLEARVIEW